Let's take children's rights by the hand!

 7. The Right to Protection in case of War and Escape

 8. The Right to Protection against Economic Exploitation

 10. The Right to Care in case of Disability

 We worked as reporters on the schoolyard and did a lot of surveys with other students.

 Djeynaba visited us.
 She is a cultural ambassador and comes from Mauritania, a country located on the African continent.
 We questioned her about the life of children in Mauritania.

-By video conference we spoke with children in Mauritania, unfortunately the internet connection was very bad!
+We spoke with children in Mauritania by video conference, unfortunately the internet connection was very bad!